Pawel-Swiercz02/GoogleRecV2/README.md

 # GoogleRecV2
 Recreation of the Google home page version 2.
+(In Polish this time)

 Looks much cleaner, because I used darker and better matched colors.